wmdev0808/Laravel/challenge-001/README.md

 # 5. Integrate the Design

 ## 31. Convert the HTML and CSS to Blade

+- About

+  - I think we're ready to begin constructing the actual blog design for this series. **As discussed in episode four**, I've already written the base HTML and CSS.
+That means we only need to [download it from GitHub](https://github.com/laracasts/Laravel-From-Scratch-HTML-CSS), and begin migrating it to our Laravel application.
+As part of this, we'll prepare the layout file and extract a handful of Blade components.

+  - Extra Credit: Consider watching the optional [HTML and CSS Workflow](https://laracasts.com/series/html-and-css-workshop) prerequisite series, where we write the HTML and CSS that is referenced in this chapter.

 ## 32. Blade Components and CSS Grids